Last updated:

 Varies by upgrade

-Your contractor carries out the approved work.
+Once SEAI written approval is in place, your chosen contractor can carry out the works.
 Typical durations: attic insulation (1 day), cavity wall insulation (1–2 days), external wall insulation (1–2 weeks), heat pump installation (3–5 days), solar PV (1–2 days).

-• Do not agree to scope changes without notifying SEAI
+• Ensure works match the approved scope — do not agree to scope changes without notifying SEAI

 • Take photos during and after completion

-• Do not sign off on completion until you're satisfied with the work
+• Do not sign off until you are satisfied with the work

 Book a BER Assessor